Attractions and Activities

 Wildwood Golf Club – A beautiful 18-hole golf course located just 5 minutes from the camp.
 Open to Indian Springs campers.

-Kountze, Texas offers a variety of grocery and retail stores, gas stations, restaurants, and other businesses for your convenience.
+Kountze, Texas, the nearby town, offers a variety of grocery and retail stores, gas stations, restaurants, and other businesses for your convenience.

 Historical Cemetaries – Southeast Texas is teeming with old cemetaries dating back to the early pioneer days, each with interesting stories behind them.
 To find out more, contact Chamber offices at the links below.